Some Of The Lesser Known Facts About Oklahoma

 If you've ever traveled West of OKC on I-40, you've probably seen the huge water tower out that way that says "Welcome to Yukon.
 Home of Garth Brooks."

 While Garth may have spent time in his youth in Yukon, OK, he was born and raised originally in Tulsa.
-Though, Stillwater really gets bragging rights for creating the most dominant musical performer of this century.
-That's where he discovered his music, honed his craft, left Nashville for once, and came back again to release his first album.
-Tumbleweed's is the bar that creates most of the successful musical acts in Oklahoma.
-Without it, we really might just be one of those flyover states after all.
+Though, Stillwater really gets bragging rights for creating the most dominant musical performer of last century.
+That's where he discovered his music, honed his craft, and released his first album.